nlangford/hub-faces/README.md

 ## Development server

+Create a `.env` file from the `.env.example` file and use your API key for pixlab.

+Run `npm install`

 Run the proxy server `npm run express`

 Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Usage